phinziegler/Minesweeper/README.md

  FlagCount which updates live.<br>
  Controls for bomb count and board size.<br>
  When you click a bomb, the board shatters into physics objects.<br>
- Control over the random seed used to generate the board.
+ Control over the random seed used to generate the board.<br><br>
+ NEED A MORE SOPHISTICATED TILE SIZE CALCULATION